Talpur dynasty: Religious beliefs

 The Talpurs were followers of the Shia sect of Islam.
 Under their rule in both Hyderabad and Khairpur, Shia practices such as the building of Shabeeh and Zareeh Mubarak, or replicas of shrines of Shia Imams, were established.
 The first was built at Tando Agha in Hyderabad in 1785 by the founder of the Talpur dynasty, Mir Fateh Ali Khan.
 The Qadamgah Imam Ali was established in Hyderabad during his rule, and houses what are considered by the faithful to be the footprint of Imam Ali, and were gifted to Mir Fateh Ali Khan by the Shah of Persia, Fath Ali Khan Qajar.

 The footprints were housed in a special shrine for the Talpur family, and were viewed by the public on certain holidays.
 Under the rule of the last Hyderabadi Talpur Mir, Naseer Khan, a new shrine was made in which the footprints were made accessible to the public.

-Others Shia replica shrines were eventually built by other Talpur rulers in several cities and towns in Sindh.
-These replicas were built for the poor who did not have resources to travel to the actual shrines in Iraq and Iran, and continue to operate until present day.
+Other Shia replica shrines were eventually built by other Talpur rulers in several cities and towns in Sindh.
+These replicas were built for the poor people who did not have resources to travel to the actual shrines in Iraq and Iran, and continue to operate until present day.